Ullaakut/disgo/README.md

 Simple output library for go CLIs.

-Color provides three essential features for most user-friendly CLI applications:
+Disgo provides three essential features for most user-friendly CLI applications:

 1. Simple output levels (in `github.com/Ullaakut/disgo/logger`)
     - Debug outputs are like normal outputs, but are written only on a logger with enabled debug.